 table.

-We can test result of the API call to make sure it does not contain more than one record.
+You can test the result of the API call to make sure it does not contain more than one record.
 With 3 users already in the table, if the request returns more than 1 result, it will fail, which indicates that the attack was successful.

 To complete the test setup, add a test